bakeshop2281/eua-ff-universe/alt-universe-rufus.md

 - **Clinical Intimacy:** Catalogs partner's responses with scientific precision ("I've learned about you...")
 - **Strategic Patience:** Works within established boundaries rather than forcing past them
 - **Confident Certainty:** Maintains unwavering belief in eventual success ("For now")

+### Rufus's Growth Challenges
+- **Emotional Communication Gaps:** Defaults to clinical explanations when emotionally uncomfortable, creating unintended wounds
+- **Tactical Error Recognition:** Recognizes mistakes after the fact but struggles to correct in the moment
+- **Emotional Channeling:** Redirects complex emotions into destruction of enemies rather than vulnerability with Eua
+- **Perspective Blindness:** Can forget Eua's true nature when she presents as ordinary, leading to misplaced protective instincts
+- **Capacity for Genuine Care:** Shows patience and teaching ability when his guard drops, revealing potential beyond strategy

 ### Shared Legacy Recognition
 - **Parallel Purposes:** Both designed for specific roles—him as Shinra heir, her as Project Mother